carpentries/instructor-training/episodes/02-practice-learning.md

 ::: challenge
 ## Mapping a Mental Model

 1)  On a piece of paper, draw a simplified concept map of the same concept you discussed in the last activity, but this time without the analogy.
 What are 3-4 core concepts involved?
 How are those concepts related?

-(Note: if you would like to try out an online tool for this exercise, visit [Excalidraw](https://excalidraw.com) at [https://excalidraw.com](https://excalidraw.com).)
+If you would like to try out an online tool for this exercise, visit [Excalidraw](https://excalidraw.com) at [https://excalidraw.com](https://excalidraw.com).

 2)  In the Etherpad, write some notes on this process.
 Was it difficult?
 Do you think it would be a useful exercise prior to teaching about your topic?
 What challenges might a novice face in creating a concept map of this kind?

 This exercise should take about 5 minutes.

 :::

 ## Misconceptions